 When challenged about the murder of Detective McNulty in an interview he gave to Rogelio Alonso, MacDermott declared (with a rush of IRA blood to the head):

 “I took a side, he took a side.
 He picked a side in this war, I picked a side.
 We were on opposite sides.
 He was not some sort of innocent, he had taken a side, you take a side in the war and you suffer for it.
 I don’t complain about my 15 years in jail, I don’t say “oh I’m terribly hard done by”, I took my side, took my chance and lost, I got caught.
 That’s my problem, that’s my decision.
 Someone who joins the RUC, they made a decision, somebody who joins the UDR made a decision, somebody joins the British army made a decision, so, I mean, you make these decisions, you take what comes.
-So you take your chance.”
+So you take your choice.”

 MacDermott went even further declaring that he was waging war against the British state: